mehdiget/Tripply/README.md

  - Move all Firebase Code and Connections to "DataManager.dart" Class

 # New Features:
- - Add New Profile screen UI with more features (Edit Profile, Privacy, Settings ,Share app ,Logout)
+ - Add New Profile screen UI with more features (Edit Profile, Privacy, Settings ,Share app ,Logout) Note : Profile screen still have many problems in UI especially onPressed Task